dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 `Cursor` contains the cursor configuration.
 This isn't actually state that the end user can change, and has been made an interface rather than a state struct accordingly.

 `SetPosition` allows moving the mouse cursor without the end user physically moving their mouse.
+Please note that this does not immediately update `State` with the new value - the changes will be reflected next time `IInputBackend.Update` is called.

 The device state returned by `State` fills out the following structure: